 1. Job application forms

 Screening candidates for experience and fit is a top challenge for HR during recruitment process.
 The job application form is typically the first point of contact between a recruiter and a candidate.
 You’ll want your application form to collect a resume and perhaps an optional cover letter, but you may want to customize the questions as well.
 Specific to the role, your form can also ask for relevant information such as their Github URL, LinkedIn profile, portfolio link, or anything else that can aid your team in screening candidates for particular roles.
 Get started with a job application form template.

 2. Leave request forms

 Request for leave or approved absence forms are important in certain personal circumstances for employees, such as care for a family member, a family member’s bereavement, or other compensatory time off.
 The form should collect necessary information such as reason for leave, and time frames that the employee is requesting off.
-If it’s the protocol for your company, you can also collect an employee’s or supervisor’s digital signature straight from your time off request form using an easily added widget.
+If it’s the protocol for your company, you can also collect an employee’s or supervisor’s electronic signature straight from your time off request form using an easily added widget.

 3. Employee award form